BCA September Newsletter

 Students in the Collegiate Academy are expected to attend the following:

 - 4 Speaker Series per year.
-These are held during Primetime once a month.
+These are held during Impact once a month.

-- BCA Day at MTSU – These are during the half days through the school year.
-Dates for each grade level will be posted in the August BCA Newsletter.
+- BCA Day at MTSU – These are throughout the school year.
+Dates for each grade level will be posted in the BCA Newsletter.

 - Attend 2 of the following events-